yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 - **Ogre**: 5 HP, Club (attack hit 2 targets).

 #### Treasure
-- **Poison Dagger**: 2 Damage to target on a roll of 6.
-- **Golden Bow**: +1 to ranged attacks, glows when monsters are near.
-- **Circlet of Seeing**: Reveals invisible or hidden objects and creatures.
+* **Circlet of Seeing**: Reveals invisible or hidden objects and creatures.
+* **Crystal Eyes**: Goggles that allow for 360 degree view allowing the wearer to always go before monsters (even if the Adventurer's fail initiative)
-- **Globe of Water-Walking**: Allows you to walk on water as long as you can hold your breath.
+* **Globe of Water-Walking**: Allows you to walk on water as long as you can hold your breath.
-- **Pocket-Wall**: A small tube of clay that spreads to cover any opening.
+* **Golden Bow**: +1 to ranged attacks, glows when monsters are near.
-- **Magic Rope**: A fifty-foot rope that follows the commands of its holder.
+* **Magic Rope**: A fifty-foot rope that follows the commands of its holder.
-- **Crystal Eyes**: Goggles that allow for 360 degree view allowing the wearer to always go before monsters (even if the Adventurer's fail initiative)
-- **Pocket Dimension**: Sucks objects and creatures into a portal, then itself.
+* **Pocket Dimension**: Sucks objects and creatures into a portal, then itself.
+* **Pocket-Wall**: A small tube of clay that spreads to cover any opening.
+* **Poison Dagger**: 2 Damage to target on a roll of 6.
+* **Ring of the Beholder**: The bearer's changes their appearance to match the look of anyone who has previously worn the ring.